 There’s more to link building than simply throwing in keywords in content and hoping (desperately) that website owners will link back to you.
 Link building involves a detailed process of outreach, keyword research, content creation, and distribution.
 Take one away from this process, and you’ll find your link building less effective.

-Through extensive research and application of the best link building strategies, we’ve created this guide to effective link building for SEO agencies.
-In this guide, we outline the following steps to a successful link building strategy and define what link types to build and what to avoid, so your agency can scale your outreach process and provide your clients with results that drive actual growth.
+Through extensive research and application of the best link building strategies, we’ve created this guide for effective link building for SEO agencies.
+In this guide, we outline the following steps to a successful link building strategy and define what link types to build and what to avoid, so your agency can scale your outreach process and provide your clients with results that drive actual growth from your SEO service.

 How Do You Build the Right Links?

-Your SEO and link building strategy will determine whether your efforts will bear fruit.
-Your strategy shouldn’t only focus on getting more traffic to your clients’ websites; it should show real impact on their business.
+This is why a high-quality link building strategy is a must.
+It shouldn’t only focus on getting more traffic to your clients’ websites; it should show real impact on their business.

-Here’s our plan on how to acquire good links for your clients:
+We’ll share our plan for you to acquire good links for your clients: